216037150/Introduction-to-HTML-CSS/README.md

 Numeric conversion happens in mathematical functions and expressions automatically.

-# JavaScript Number Format: Summary
+### JavaScript Number Format: Summary

     JavaScript number format can be changed through various methods into multiple different values.
     Most popular methods are Number(), parseInt(), and parseFloat().
-    If you want JavaScript to convert to integer, you should use parseInt() method.
+    If you want JavaScript to convert to an integer, you should use parseInt() method.
     Each time JavaScript converts to integer, it returns a new value instead of rewriting the old one.